 What I would recommend is to assume that missing luggage situation can appear and take it into consideration while you do your packaging.
 I have my own experience on that and I share it with you in the article How to pack for a business trip and don’t forget anything.

-I hope this article was helpful for you.
-Share this with friends and loved ones to protect them from suffering of a similar incident.
+I hope this article was helpful to you.
+Share this with friends and loved ones to protect them from suffering from a similar incident.